rgcgithub/regenie/docs/docs/overview.md

 which leads to the test statistic
 $$Q_{BURDEN} = \left(\sum_i w_iS_i\right)^2$$
 Hence, these tests are more powerful when variants have effects in the same direction.
-In REGENIE, multiple options are available to aggregate variants together into a burden mask beyond the linear combination above ([see here](../options/#options_1)).
+In **regenie**, multiple options are available to aggregate variants together into a burden mask beyond the linear combination above ([see here](../options/#options_1)).

 #### Variance component tests